-We are led by a board of directors, which is accountable to our membership council.
-The responsibilities of the board and the membership council are set out in our constitution, which you can download from our website.
+We are led by a board of directors, which is established under the Trust constitution as a unitary board.

+The responsibilities of the board and the membership council are set out in our constitution, which can be downloaded from our website.
 They are summarised as: